3 What to Expect

 You will typically take a 30-minute or 60-minute lesson each week in your primary area.
 Lessons are considered a class at this level, and you will receive a grade and academic credit toward your degree.
 The specific requirements depend on the major you select, and the degree plan for your school.
 This is something you should ask about when you make your initial visits and make sure you understand before beginning your degree.
 Since these lessons are classes, you will pay tuition for the credits and possibly an additional fee.
 At some schools, lesson fees are included for no extra cost if you receive a music scholarship; at others, lessons require an extra fee in addition to tuition.
 These are all issues that you should ask about during campus visits or the audition process so you know exactly what is required.
 It is important to remember that all schools handle these issues differently and these variances may factor into your choice of school to attend.

 While it is mandatory to have one area of focus for applied study, it is also a good idea to develop proficiency with as many different areas as possible.
-Basic piano study is usually mandatory for all students, guitar is often recommended as a versatile instrument, but some time spent on recorder, drum set, bass guitar, or any other instrument, would be beneficial as well.
+Basic piano study is usually mandatory for all students, and guitar is often recommended as a versatile instrument, but some time spent on recorder, drum set, bass guitar, or any other instrument, would be beneficial as well.
 If you are an instrumentalist, it can also be very beneficial to take voice lessons and develop these skills as well.

 Studio Classes